DinoChiesa/Apigee-External-Authorization-2/README.md

 is more broadly _accessible_ than one based on the combination of OPA and REGO.

-BUT, the architectural model of the solution using OPA would be _exactly the same_ as what I've got here with C# and a Google Sheet.
+BUT, the architectural model of the solution using OPA would be _exactly the same_ as what I've got here with a custom C# service and a Google Sheet.

 ## Screencast